NaturalIO/captains-log/README.md

 * Provides `LogFilter` for coroutine-based programs.
 You can set req_id in LogFilter and output to log files

+* For test suits usage:

+  Allow dynamic reconfigure logger setting in different test function.
+(NOTE: currently signal_listener does not support reconfigure).

+  Provides an attribute macro #[logfn] to wrap test function.
+Logging test-start and test-end.

 # Dependency

 ``` toml